 Also, to get one final nitpick out of the way: the Next War series explicitly explores near-future wars, so it can’t possibly refer to an event during the Cold War.
 There, at least one historical inaccuracy in the puzzle.

+I completely gave up on solving that for the foreseeable future, instead turning to another puzzle that was well on its way with ahas and just needed help with execution: Catenaverbozoa.
 It was a simple concept—assemble fake scientific names whose English translations are anagrams of things depicted in these boxes—but finding the right translation to anagram took considerable effort.
 We managed to hit it on the nail for sufficiently many of the descriptions in the first half, at which point someone just anagrammed them for the answer.

 At this point, I started jumping randomly between puzzles to see where I could contribute.
 Two physical puzzles had recently unlocked, and I was raring to go at one of them, but they wouldn’t arrive for a bit.